✓ Updated March 2026

 Essential Travel Tips

-Be aware of your surroundings, especially in crowded areas like the Old Quarter.
+Be mindful of your belongings, especially in crowded areas like the Old Quarter or on public transport.
 Pickpocketing can happen, so keep your valuables secure and out of sight.
 A cross-body bag worn in front of you is a good deterrent.

-Pack light, breathable clothing as Hanoi can be hot and humid year-round.
-A lightweight rain jacket or umbrella is essential, especially during the monsoon season (May-October).
-Comfortable walking shoes are a must for exploring the bustling streets.
+Pack light, breathable clothing for Hanoi's humid climate, but don't forget a light rain jacket or umbrella, especially during the monsoon season (May-September).
+Comfortable walking shoes are essential, as you'll be doing a lot of exploring on foot.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.